d0rich/th2-docs/content/getting-started/install-demo/deploy-th2/_index.md

 {{% notice note %}}

-Replace with the `th2-infra` release version you need, please follow the [release notes](https://github.com/th2-net/th2-infra/releases).
+In the sample command replace `<version>` with the `th2-infra` release version you need, please follow the [release notes](https://github.com/th2-net/th2-infra/releases).

 {{% /notice %}}